All Article

 4. Dashboards

-• Provide a snapshot of overall progress, combining data such as completed tasks, velocity, and blockers.
+• Project dashboards provide a snapshot of overall progress, combining data such as completed tasks, velocity, and blockers.

 • Ideal for managers or product owners who need a high-level view without digging into individual tasks.